Pablo Reyes Player Props: Red Sox vs. Twins

 Twins Pitching Rankings

-- The pitching staff for the Twins has a collective 9.5 K/9, the third-best in the league.
+- The 9.5 strikeouts per nine innings put together by the Twins pitching staff ranks third in the league.

-- The Twins have a 3.59 team ERA that ranks third across all MLB pitching staffs.
+- The Twins have a 3.65 team ERA that ranks third across all league pitching staffs.

-- Twins pitchers combine to surrender the fifth-fewest home runs in baseball (72 total, one per game).
+- The Twins surrender the sixth-fewest home runs in baseball (73 total, one per game).

-- His last appearance was on Tuesday against the Milwaukee Brewers, when the right-hander threw six innings, surrendering three earned runs while giving up four hits.
+- The right-hander last pitched on Wednesday against the Milwaukee Brewers, when he threw six innings, allowing two earned runs while giving up six hits.

+- The 27-year-old has put up an ERA of 2.65, with 8.4 strikeouts per nine innings, in 10 games this season.
+Opposing hitters have a .207 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.